Marriage allowance explained

-- Learn about other tax breaks for married couples
+Find out about marriage allowance and the other tax breaks available for married couples and civil partners.

 Those earning less than £9,900 (£11,000-£1,100) can transfer £1,100 allowance to their partner, saving them £220.
 Those earning above £9,900, but below £11,000 can still transfer £1,100 of allowance, but will become liable to pay tax on any income in excess of £9,900.
 Their partner still makes a tax saving of £220 but the extra tax they pay reduces the overall level of saving made by the couple.